All Grant Programs

 Q: Will awards be announced publicly?

-A: Yes, we do anticipate that awards will be announced via press release and project information will be made available in alignment with public disclosure regulations.
+A: Yes, awards will be announced via press release and project information will be made available in alignment with public disclosure regulations.

 Q: The guidelines reference “certain governmental organizations (such as workforce development boards)” as eligible for funding.
 Which organizations does that include or exclude?